Updated by 09.06.2023

 Holds are most often used at gas stations and hotels or motels, so a lot of customers are somewhat familiar with them.
 However, holds still get confusing to them.

 Merchants set the size of holds for particular transactions, but they don’t set the duration.
 The rationale behind holds is that they ensure that businesses actually get paid and that there isn’t a plague of chargebacks unleashed upon the economy.
-The confusion starts where customers wrongly believe that it’s the merchants who are holding their money, even when it’s an amount in excess of what they actually owe.
+The confusion starts when customers wrongly believe that it’s the merchants who are holding their money, even when it’s an amount in excess of what they actually owe.

 Adding to this confusion is misinformation that sometimes (and this is frustrating to the hilt) comes from banks or card issuers themselves.
-When receiving a customer call asking why his money has been put on hold, they’ll sometimes say, “The merchant is holding your money.”
+When receiving a customer call asking why his money has been put on hold, they’ll sometimes say, “The merchant is holding your money”.

 Wrong!
 And if you’re a merchant reading this, you probably know that.
 You know that you don’t see one thin dime of that held-aside money.
 You only get the amount due to you, then the remainder gets released back to the account of the customer.

-The thing is….you, as a merchant, need to know about holds on cards, because you’re going to get phone calls.
+The thing is….you, as a merchant, need to know about holds on cards because you’re going to get phone calls.
 The people (your customers) calling you won’t be happy or pleased with your business.
 They may believe that you’re holding on to their money, preventing them from buying other stuff or paying other bills, when in reality you’re not.

 They will say things like: “My payment didn’t even go through, which is embarrassing enough!
 But now, you’re holding my money, too?!
 What gives?
-Why are you even allowed to do this to me?!”
+Why are you even allowed to do this to me?”.

 This brings us back to our original theme: whether you as a merchant realize it or not, AVS (address verification) failure or CVC failure by your customer results in a hold placed on that customer’s card.

 When it comes down to AVS failure, the credit card owner may have recently moved and forgotten to update your company or his card issuer with his new address.
 He may be having a day of caffeine deprivation and brain fog, and stubbornly keeps entering his usual shipping address which is different from his billing address.
-When it comes to entering the wrong CVC, a card owner may be trying to enter his information from memory, and he memorized a wrong code.
+When it comes to entering the wrong CVC, a card owner may be trying to enter his information from memory, and he memorized the wrong code.

 Whatever the case may be, for you as a merchant, this is not simply a matter of a declined card.
 It’s also a customer service matter, because an irate customer may very well be calling your offices to inquire about it!